Psy-Fer/buttery-eel/docs/thread_model.md

 An example of getting full utilisation out of a HPC node, with 40 cores and 4xTesla V100 (16GB) GPUs, reading from spinning disk storage (not nvme) would be:
 ```
-–slow5_threads 10 –slow5_batchsize 100 –procs 20
+–slow5_threads 10 –slow5_batchsize 4000 –procs 20
 ```
-This will use 10 threads to get 100 reads, where each thread decompresses ~10 reads for each batch, then submits that to the input queue.
+This will use 10 threads to get 4000 reads, where each thread decompresses reads for each batch, then submits that to the input queue.
 The input queue has a default max size of 20,000 reads.
-20 procs will consume 2,000 reads at a time (20 batches of 100).
-So there is enough "storage" in the input queue to keep enough reads to ensure all procs are working as fast as possible.
+20 procs will consume 80,000 reads at a time (20 batches of 4000).
+This means the queue will be saturated, and allow for efficient feeding of the GPUs as the reading of the data should be faster than HAC or SUP basecalling.
+For systems with more GPUs or with larger VRAM, the `--max_read_queue_size` may need to be increased.
+Note that this value is used for both the GPU queue, and the buttery-eel queue limit.
+This is helpful to know when optimising RAM usage, as you essentially have double the amount of reads in this argument in flight in the system, plus whatever is being processed by the GPU and in the write queue, if the system can saturate the queues.

 So we have:
 - 1 proc for read